laexquisitehorse/exquisitehorsey.github.io/README.md

 * Favicon and title desgised as canvas dashboard 🤫
 * Includes banger games like **Super Mario 64**, **Super Hot** and **Drift Hunters** 🤘
 * Ad free games for ever (I know, i'm so nice.) 🚫
+* Quick Switch for redirecting to Google Drive manually (by pressing 'q' on the home page) ⚡

 ## Usage:
 Just go to the current link and play whatever you want.
 If you want to fork, please give me some credit.
 I worked hard on this.